Genetic Testing for Hereditary Cancer and Solid Tumors

-Genetic testing for the predisposition to cancer helps in the early diagnosis and prevention of the person with a family history of the disease, as well as in the application of the most appropriate treatment protocol in a person with the disease.
+Genetic testing for hereditary cancer helps in the early diagnosis and prevention for the person with a family history of the disease, as well as in the application of the most appropriate treatment protocol in a person with the disease.

 The individual treatment of each patient aims to create a treatment based on the biological characteristics of the cancer cell and their effect on the clinical manifestation of the disease.
 Many solid tumors, such as breast cancer, can be differentiated, depending on their molecular basis, into different forms (subtypes) and treated with different therapeutic approaches.